Scientific Name

 Uses

 Opuntia ficus-indica is a cactus species that has long been a domesticated crop plant important in agricultural economies throughout arid and semiarid parts of the world.
 It is grown primarily as a fruit crop but also for vegetable nopales and other uses.
-Most culinary references to the "Prickly Pear" are referring to this species.
+Most culinary references to the "Prickly Pear" refer to this species.
 The name "Tuna" is also used for this cactus's fruit and Opuntia in general.

 See more at Indian Fig Opuntia: A Fruit and Vegetable Rolled Up into One Plant.